-The Colne Employment Solicitors is headed by Partner Andrew Payne .
+The Employment Law department is headed by Director, Andrew Payne.

 Employment Law Revolution

 There’s a new balance of power in the workplace.
-There have been big changes in employment law and more are on the way in the Employment Relations Act which will gradually come into force.
+There have been big changes in Employment Law and more are on the way from the Employment Relations Act which will gradually come into force.

-For more senior Managers who might be subject to covenants post employment there may be more involved, but we do try to make this as painless as possible.
+For more senior managers who may be subject to covenants post-employment, there may be more involved, but we do try to make this as painless as possible.

 We give advice about the amount of the payment, the basis of the award and ensuring that the various statutory entitlements are complied with.